-2. Introduction
+2. INTRODUCTION

 The C Series hearing loop driver range has been designed as high quality digital, networkable single and dual loop output drivers.
-The range includes models intended for use with perimeter loops and multiple loop (MultiLoopTM / Phased Array) loop designs, and/or where the facility to control or access the unit via a network is required.
+The range includes models intended for use with perimeter loops and multiple loop (MultiLoopTM / Phased Array) designs, with the option to control or access the unit via a network where required.

-An Array System provides a solution where a simple loop around the room perimeter will not work.
+An array system provides a solution where a simple loop around the room perimeter will not work.
 Arrays are the standard solution for buildings with metal structures or reinforcements, or for covering large areas.
 Arrays can also dramatically decrease the 'spill' of the magnetic signal outside of the room, allowing hearing loops to be installed in adjacent rooms, and providing an improved level of confidentiality.
 Arrays can also be used to change the way two loops interfere with each other, providing ways of solving even the most complex installation problems.

-Depending on a number of factors regarding the installation of the loop and the set-up of the driver, the Core Series can provide compliance with EN 60118-4 for perimeter loop areas of up to $2 \times 675m^2$ or phased array systems up to $1,100m^2$ .
+Depending on a number of factors regarding the installation of the loop and the set-up of the driver, the C Series can provide compliance with IEC 60118-4 for perimeter loop areas of up to 950m or phased array systems up to 3,200m.